fuxs/aepctl/doc/is.md

 # Update Namespaces

-The `update` command replaces an existing namespace with a new one, hence all fields have to be provided.
+The `update` command replaces an existing namespace with the passed payload, hence all fields have to be provided.
 See [Create Namespaces](#create-namespaces) for the exact JSON payload.

 This payload can be provided in a file, e.g. `namespace.json` in the folder